-The REIT has two broad categories of general and administrative expenses consisting of: i) public entity costs, and ii) outsourced costs.
-The public entity costs reflect the expenses related to ongoing operations of the REIT (including professional fees for legal and audit services and fees payable to members of the REIT's Board of Trustees (the "Board") and will fluctuate depending on when such expenses are incurred.
+The REIT's general and administrative expenses consisted of: (i) outsourced costs, (ii) public entity costs, and (iii) unit-based compensation expense, Deferred Units ("DUs") and Income Deferred Units ("IDUs").
 The outsourced costs are largely related to the services provided by Dilawri pursuant to the Administration Agreement.
-The Administration Agreement provided for services to the REIT to be on a cost-recovery basis with a fixed fee during the period from July 1, 2015 to June 30, 2016 (the "Forecast Period").
-Following the Forecast Period, the REIT will reimburse Dilawri for costs incurred in connection with the provision of such services so long as such costs are identified in the then current annual budget of the REIT or are otherwise approved by the REIT.
-The REIT paid to Dilawri \$771 in respect of services provided in 2016.
-General and administrative expenses in Q4 2016 of \$891 were \$410 higher than Q4 2015, primarily attributable to management compensation expenses, public entity costs, Deferred Unit ("DU") and Income Deferred Unit ("IDU") expenses and an increase in fees payable to Dilawri under the Administration Agreement following the Forecast Period.
+The REIT will reimburse Dilawri for costs incurred in connection with the provision of such services so long as such costs are identified in the then current annual budget of the REIT or are otherwise approved by the REIT.
+The REIT paid to Dilawri \$256 and \$995 in respect of services provided in Q4 2017 and 2017, respectively (Q4 2016 - \$211 and 2016 - \$771).